Fasting for your blood test

 How long do I need to fast before my blood test?

 Your doctor will tell you how long to fast, as it is different for each test.
-Examples of fasting times for some blood tests are listed in the table below.
+We have listed examples of fasting times for some blood tests in the table below.

 Table listing how long patients should fast before certain blood tests